Household Benefits Package

 What the Household Benefits Package is

 The Household Benefits Package helps towards the costs of your electricity or gas bills.
-It also includes your television licence.
+It also includes your Free Television Licence.

 Only one Household Benefits Package is payable per household and you must reside full time in Ireland.